 The Great Writing Series

-Here’s why I like Great Writing by Keith Folse so much:
+Here’s why I like this book by Keith Folse so much:

 Process/Product Approach Hybrid

 The first reason it’s fabulous is that it’s a hybrid between the process approach to teaching writing (focusing on brainstorming/selecting main points/editing, etc) and the product approach(using a model text upon which students should use to base their own essay).
 Folse has selected the best from each approach and combined them into one, easy to use and teach book.